LeetLLM

 Safety has a latency cost

-Guardrails add work to the request lifecycle.
-The cost depends on what runs inline: a regex pass, a hosted classifier call, an additional model generation, or per-token constrained decoding have different latency profiles.
+Every inline safety check spends part of the response budget.
+A regex pass, a hosted classifier call, an additional model generation, and per-token constrained decoding have different latency profiles.

 Latency budget

-Guardrails inevitably add latency, which directly impacts the user experience.
-You must budget carefully against your application's Service Level Objective (SLO), a formal agreement specifying the acceptable response time.
-If your SLO dictates that a user must receive a response within 3 seconds, every millisecond spent on safety checks eats into the time available for the LLM to generate its answer.
+Guardrails add latency, which directly affects the user experience.
+Budget against your application's Service Level Objective (SLO): an internal, measurable reliability or performance target.
+If your SLO says an interactive response should complete within 3 seconds, every millisecond spent on safety checks eats into the time available for the LLM to generate its answer.
+A Service Level Agreement (SLA) is the external commitment, often with consequences when a service misses it.

 To manage this, engineers use risk tiers and strict timeouts.
 Lightweight checks such as regex or small classification models can run inline before generation.
 Expensive checks such as model judges or retrieval-backed verification can move to sampled audits only when delayed detection is acceptable.
-Sensitive-data leakage or unsafe order mutations need inline controls because detecting them after delivery or execution is too late.
+Sensitive-data leakage or unsafe production mutations need inline controls because detecting them after execution is too late.

 Diagram showing Example Budget: 3000ms, Input Guards: 100ms (parallel checks), LLM Generation: 2500ms, and Output Guards: 300ms (parallel checks).
 Diagram showing Example Budget: 3000ms, Input Guards: 100ms (parallel checks), LLM Generation: 2500ms, and Output Guards: 300ms (parallel checks).